|

 GENERAL COMMENTS:

-higher in Kansas.
-March corn is down 7 cents per bushel and March soybean meal
+at the earliest.
+May corn is up 3 1/4 cents per bushel and May soybean meal is

 LIVE CATTLE: